martendebruijn/web-design-1920/README.md

 ## To do

-- [ ] make DND navigation menu as drop down from beneath the title of the list
 - [ ] Add cancel option to dnd menu (fysieke knop en rechter pijl toets)
 - [ ] Fix moved card cannot be moved issue
 - [ ] Add possibility to move multiple cards at once
 - [ ] Prevent DND to move card to the agenda list
 - [ ] Add test results 1 to wiki
 - [ ] Add test results 2 to wiki
-- [ ] Add red border to cards on hover so that they don't dissolve in the orange background of the list (mouse)
+- [x] Add red border to cards on hover so that they don't dissolve in the orange background of the list (mouse)
 - [x] Add navigation controls to README
 - [x] Add custom error logs to README
 - [x] add styling to dnd